samuelkoovely/samuelkoovely.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am doctoral student in the group of Alexandre Bovet at the Institue of Mathematics of the University of Zurich.
-I am interested in topics in topics at the intersection of probability theory and statistics, in particular Markov processes.
+I am doctoral student in the group of Prof. Dr. Alexandre Bovet, at the Institute of Mathematics of the University of Zurich.
+I am interested in topics at the intersection of probability theory and statistics; in particular Markov processes, graphical models, and causal inference.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->